SoniJai/WUElev8/README.md

 5. Run Api : **POST api/TaskReminder** to add new TaskReminder.
 6. Run Api : **GET api/TaskReminder** to get all the tasks.(There are some existing tasks as well.).
 7. You should be able to see newly added task in response of GET api call.
-8. Now check the command prompt for current running api project.
+8. Now check the console window of current running api project.
 9. You should be able to see that the reminders are being added to queue at the correct time.
-10. You can compare the reminder time of tasks from GET call output to command prompt logs.
+10. You can compare the reminder time of tasks from GET call output to console logs.

 For Ex.: